ForgeRock/Secret-Double-Passwordless-Desktop-MFA/SCB/README.md

 Windows Client Installation with MSIUpdater
 ===========================================

-MSI is a tool that allows you to deploy Octopus Authenticator for Windows in a silent installation that can be pushed to all clients by IT.
-This installation type should be used for enterprise and other large-scale deployments.
+MSI is a Microsoft tool that allows easy and silent installation of Octopus Authenticator for Windows on all clients.
+This installation option is intended for enterprise IT teams and other large-scale deployments.

  The following sections present the processes required for a successful  deployment with MSI: